SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

     control-transfer-statement --> return-statement

 There likely wouldn't be room on a single line to use a pipe to separate each alternative.
-The following tends not to loog good:
+The following tends not to look good:

     control-transfer-statement --> break-statement | continue-statement | fallthrough-statement | return-statement